-We next examine more closely the variation in perceptions of climate risks across investors.
-Temperature-augmented long-run risk models such as Bansal, Ochoa, and Kiku (2017) imply that climate risks should be a bigger concern for long-term investors, as they are more likely to bear the consequences of adverse climate-risk realizations.
-In addition, recent research based on archival data suggests that long-term investors care more about ESG issues (Starks, Venkat, and Zhu 2018), and that environmental issues matter more for investment performance when institutions are long-term oriented (Gibson Brandon and Krueger
+Next, we examine more closely the variation in perceptions of climate risks across investors.
+Temperature-augmented long-run risk models, such as that of Bansal, Ochoa, and Kiku (2017), imply that climate risks should be a bigger concern for long-term investors, who are more likely to bear the consequences of adverse climate risk realizations.
+In addition, recent research based on archival data suggests that long-term investors care more about ESG issues (Starks, Venkat, and Zhu 2018), and that environmental issues matter more for investment performance when institutions are long-term oriented (Gibson Brandon and Krueger 2018).
+These findings support the implication that long-term investors should be more concerned about climate risks than shorter-term investors.
+Related evidence comes from Shive and Forster (2019), who document a positive association between firm-level pollution and pressure from short-term investors.